eddelbuettel/duckdb-mlpack/README.md

 ## Example

-Because table functions in `duckdb` can only use on `select *` query, the following code snippet first creates a temporary table joining the two data sets for 'features' and 'labels' (or `X` and `y` in more statistical terminology) before reading from the combined table.
+Because table functions in `duckdb` can only use on `select *` query, the following code snippet first creates a temporary tables for the two data sets for 'features' and 'labels' (or `X` and `y` in more statistical terminology) which are passed a strings to the function and read therein.
 Note also how we take advantage of the remote `httpfs` reader in `duckdb`; we could equally well read a local file, or one from S3, or ...

 ```sh
 #!/bin/bash